 The Story of Jacob and Esau

 The story of Jacob and Esau is one example of the making of amends.
 The two were brothers.
 As the older brother, Esau was going to inherit his father's estate, but Jacob used trickery to take away his birthright.
 Esau held a grudge and planned to kill Jacob in revenge (Genesis: 27:41).
 His mother Rebekah warned Jacob that he was in danger and told him to visit her brother Laban until Esau cooled off.

 Jacob was aware of Esau's animosity and knew they would meet eventually (Genesis 32-33).
 When the time came, Jacob sent messengers ahead to Esau, telling Esau where he had been staying and that his family, servants, and livestock were with him.
 Then he said: "‘Now I am sending this message to my lord, that I may find favor in your eyes."

 The messengers returned, saying that Esau was coming towards him with four hundred men.
 Jacob was frightened and distressed at the news.
 He took some precautions, such as dividing his family, possessions, and animals into two groups so that some of his family could survive If Esau attacked.

 Jacob prayed to God, saying he was unworthy of God’s kindness and faithfulness to him.
 He said: “Save me, I pray, from the hand of my brother Esau, for I am afraid he will come and attack me, and also the mothers with their children.” (vs. 9-12).

-The night before the meeting, Jacob selected animals from his flocks as presents for Esau and instructed his servants to go ahead, hoping the gifts would pacify his brother.
-As Esau approached, Jacob went on ahead of his family and animals and bowed down to the ground seven times.
+The night before the meeting, Jacob selected animals from his flocks as presents for Esau and instructed his servants to go ahead, hoping the gifts would appease his brother.
+The next day, Jacob went on ahead of his family and bowed down to the ground seven times as Esau approached him.

 When Esau saw Jacob, he ran to meet him.
 Esau embraced him by throwing his arms around his neck and kissing him.
 They wept together.
 Esau wanted to return Jacob's gift of the flocks, saying he had enough of his own, but Jacob insisted.
 Their amends process was complete.